Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 ##### Answer: 4

 The generator should not be re-used once the iterator is closed. i.e, Upon exiting a loop(on completion or using break & return), the generator is closed and trying to iterate over it again does not yield any more results.
-Hence, the second loop doesn't print any value.
+Hence, the second loop doesn’t print any value.

 ------------------------------------------------------------------------